julian-heng/cbr2pdf/README.md

 cbr2pdf is a bash script will convert all .cbr and .cbz files recursively from a folder to PDF files in a seperate folder with pretty colors and stats.
 This script mainly uses ImageMagick to convert the images to pdf files and 7zip/p7z to extract the archives.

 ## TODO
+ 1. Find alternatives to `p7zip` as they seem to operate differently across different distro.
+E.g macOS version of `p7zip` doesn't have any issues with one particular archive, but `p7zip` in Fedora cannot extract the exact same archive.
+Interestingly, the command `7za` and `7z` are different, the later of which is able to extra
- 1. Find a way to use [img2pdf](https://gitlab.mister-muffin.de/josch/img2pdf) instead of ImageMagick
+ 2. Find a way to use [img2pdf](https://gitlab.mister-muffin.de/josch/img2pdf) instead of ImageMagick
- 2. Rewrite to python?
+ 3. Rewrite to python?
 (See above)
- 3. Ensure that this script runs on different distros, mainly BSD and other linux distros like Fedora, CentOS, etc
+ 4. Ensure that this script runs on different distros, mainly BSD and other linux distros like Fedora, CentOS, etc

 ## Installation
 ### Git